nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   selection of metrics.
 This implementation can make cyclic (closed) curves.
   Additionally, when smoothing factor is not zero, you can provide different weights for different points.
+* FreeCAD_ implementation supports two main methods and a wide variety of options.

+  One can specify the interval of desired degree of the built curve.
+The final degree cannot be specified but is a result of all the constraints applyed.

+  A global precision of the approximation can be specified as a Tolerance value.
+  Lower values means that the approximation curve will pass closely to the input Vertices.

+  The "Parameterization" approximation method allows lots of inner continuity options and offers three metrics ('Uniform','Centripetal' or 'ChordLength') for the parametrization.

+  The "Variational Smoothing" method uses three additional parameters - "Length Weight", "Curvature Weight" and "Torsion Weight".
+If one of these arguments is not null, the functions approximates the points using variational smoothing algorithm, which tries to minimize additional criterium:

+  LengthWeight*CurveLength + CurvatureWeight*Curvature + TorsionWeight*Torsion

+  where Continuity must be C0, C1(with "Maximal Degree" >= 3) or
+  C2(with "Maximal Degree" >= 5).

+  The Continuity parameter defines how smooth will be the curve internally.
+  The values it can take depend on the approximation method used.
+It defaults to C2.
+  However, it may not be applied if it conflicts with other parameters ( especially Maximal Degree ).

 .. _NURBS: https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline